SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_2.0.1.md

 # SRM 2.0.1

+> [!NOTE]
-Since this Feature Release of the SRM Framework the [SRM Dev Pack](https://www.nuget.org/packages/Skyline.DataMiner.Core.SRM) is available to easily add the required dependencies to develop [custom SRM Automation scripts](xref:srm_scripting).
+> Since this feature release of the SRM framework, the [SRM Dev Pack](https://www.nuget.org/packages/Skyline.DataMiner.Core.SRM) is available, which allows you to easily add the required dependencies to develop [custom SRM Automation scripts](xref:srm_scripting).
+>

-Details on how to start implementing or updating the custom Automation scripts is available [here](xref:srm_scripting_devpack).
-For existing scripts, next to installing the NuGet, the required namespaces [will need to be reviewed](xref:srm_scripting_devpack#how-to-update).
+> For detailed information on how to start implementing or updating the custom Automation scripts, see [SRM scripting using the SRM Dev Pack](xref:srm_scripting_devpack).
+For existing scripts, in addition to installing the NuGet, you will need to [review the required namespaces](xref:srm_scripting_devpack#updating-the-srm-namespaces).

 ## Enhancements